dyuyeda01/cyber-policy-radar/README.md

 # 🌐 Cyber Policy Radar

 **Cyber Policy Radar** is a responsive, auto-updating dashboard that aggregates the latest cybersecurity policy and news articles from leading global sources.
 It provides a clean, modern interface that works seamlessly across desktop and mobile devices.
+View it here: https://dyuyeda01.github.io/cyber-policy-radar/

 This project was co-developed interactively with **AI assistance (OpenAI Codex + ChatGPT)** to rapidly prototype, debug, and refine both frontend and backend components.